 Carbon emissions are carbon-based molecules released into the atmosphere after activities such as combusting fuel or gas leaks.
 There are different kinds of carbon emissions such as methane and carbon dioxide.

 There are also other types of non-carbon emissions, such as particulate matter, and sulfur dioxide.
-Again, not all gasses or emissions trap heat, so not all emissions are greenhouse gases.
+Both types of emissions could also be greenhouse gases.

 Is Propane a Greenhouse Gas?

-It should be noted that it does not matter if propane comes from renewable sources or not.
-Either way propane is not considered a greenhouse gas, even under the clean air act.
+It doesn’t matter if propane comes from renewable sources or not.
+Either way propane is not considered a greenhouse gas.

-Similarly, diesel fuel is also not a greenhouse gas because it doesn’t trap heat.
+Similarly, diesel fuel is also not a greenhouse gas because it’s a fuel, not a gas that traps heat.
 Diesel fuel also releases greenhouse gasses when combusted.

 Does propane cause climate change?